It's hard to miss the barricades on Starkey Road, which is closed at the CSX railroad crossing while railroad crews make repairs on the track.

 Some merchants south of Ulmerton are afraid the barriers are scaring customers away.

 But surely there's a way around all the trouble, right?
-Not exactly.

 Some drivers have forged alternate paths down Belcher Road only to be greeted by barricades surrounding a two-month-long Pinellas County project to repair a 48-inch water main.